mikezaschka/cds-dbm/readme.md

 # cds-dbm

-_cds-dbm_ is a node package that adds **delta deployment** and **database migration** support to the Node.js Service SDK (<a href="https://www.npmjs.com/package/@sap/cds">@sap/cds</a>) of the <a href="https://cap.cloud.sap/docs/about/">**SAP Cloud Application Programming Model**</a>.
+_cds-dbm_ is a node package that adds **automated delta deployment** and (as a planned, but not yet integrated feature) **full database migration support** to the Node.js Service SDK (<a href="https://www.npmjs.com/package/@sap/cds">@sap/cds</a>) of the <a href="https://cap.cloud.sap/docs/about/">**SAP Cloud Application Programming Model**</a>.

 The library offers two ways of handling database deployments:<br>
 You can either use automated delta deployments of the current cds data model that are in line with the default development workflow in cap projects.
-For more complex applications and scenarios, there is also integrated support of a full fledged database migration concept.
+For more complex applications and scenarios, there will also be integrated support of a full fledged database migration concept.
 <br> For both scenarios _cds-dbm_ is relying on the popular Java framework <a href="https://www.liquibase.org/">liquibase</a> to handle (most) of the database activities.

 Currently _cds-dbm_ offers support for the following databases: